 - Reduced number of email exchanges

-- Transparency in communication and better collaboration via group discussion
+- Transparency in communication and faster collaboration via group discussion

-- Ability to get a faster response to critical and time-sensitive questions
+- Ability to get a quick response to critical and time-sensitive questions

 - Keep all the incoming messages in one place